Text consolidated by Valsts valodas centrs (State

 not pay the immovable property tax or any other tax which may be

-introduced in place of the referred to tax for the immovable
+introduced in place of the aforementioned tax for the immovable

-property which is located outside the territory of the zone or
+property which is located in the territory of the zone or free

-free port and belongs to the State or local government, and which
+port and belongs to the State or local government, and which has

-in accordance with law has been granted for use to a zone
+in accordance with law and has not been transferred further to

 [19 December 2006; 16 June 2016; 14 May 2020]